Create and use data profile scans

 • dataplex.operations.get

-• If you're scanning a BigQuery external table from Cloud Storage, then assign the Dataplex service account either the Cloud Storage Object Viewer (roles/storage.objectViewer) role or the following permissions for the bucket:
+• If you're scanning a BigQuery external table from Cloud Storage, then assign the Dataplex Universal Catalog service account either the Storage Object Viewer (roles/storage.objectViewer) role or the following permissions on the bucket:

 • storage.buckets.get